Canada’s First Nuclear Purity Natural Graphite

 The US Department of Energy’s Office of Nuclear Energy is funding research aimed at designing and developing high-temperature, graphite-moderated prismatic and pebble-bed nuclear reactors.

-ASTM International, a US based international standards organization, requested samples of the thermally upgraded high-purity Miller graphite for the development of a new nuclear standard test method for natural graphite.
-Four international laboratories, all members of ASTM International’s subcommittee on Manufactured Carbon and Graphite Products, have completed testing of the Miller graphite.
-Canada Carbon is awaiting the final ASTM report, certifying the Miller graphite material for use in nuclear applications.
+ASTM International, a US based international standards organization, has requested samples of the thermally upgraded high-purity Miller graphite for the development of a new nuclear standard test method for natural graphite.
+Four international laboratories, all of which are members of ASTM International’s subcommittee on Manufactured Carbon and Graphite Products, have completed testing of the Miller graphite.
+Canada Carbon is awaiting the final ASTM report, which is expected to certify the Miller graphite material for use in nuclear applications.

-The 2016 PEA demonstrates that Phase 1 of the Miller Project has robust economics and the potential to provide high-purity specialty graphite products for advanced technological applications.
-The PEA is based on two products: specialty, thermally-processed graphite product of >99.99 percent Cg and marble blocks suitable for architectural applications.
+The 2016 PEA demonstrates that Phase 1 of the Miller project has robust economics and the potential to provide high-purity specialty graphite products for advanced technological applications.
+The PEA is based on two products: specialty, thermally-processed graphite product of greater than 99.99 percent graphitic carbon and marble blocks suitable for architectural applications.

 The PEA includes a mineral resource estimate for both the graphite and architectural marble resources.

 The marble mining operation is expected to last eight years, producing approximately 150,000 tonnes of architectural marble annually.
 The graphite mining operation is expected to last for 17 years, producing 1,500 tonnes of specialty high-purity graphite product annually.
 The proposed processing facilities are scalable and Canada Carbon believes there is potential for production growth at Miller.
 Phase 1 resource definition drilling was intentionally shallow, at an average vertical depth of less than 50 meters, in order to define near-surface resources sufficient to support development of the project.